-You need to know how your bird feels and acts before you can figure out where it likes to be petted.
+You need to know how your bird feels and acts before you can figure out where it Do Birds Like To Be Pet.
 Birds are smart and careful animals that depend on trust a lot.
 They don’t immediately accept touch like cats or dogs do; they need time to get used to being around people.

 When a bird feels safe, it will show signs like relaxed feathers, soft chirping, or a head that is slightly tilted.
 These gestures show that the person is interested and calm, which is a great time to start gentle touch.
 Being patient is important because rushing into petting too soon can make someone scared or distrustful.